jerinphilip/tagtransfer/README.md

 python3 -m pip install dist/bergamot-*.whl # Install the wheel file into virtual environment.
 ```

-To download the model and associated configuration files required to run applications in this repository, you may use the package-manager in bergamot python module.
+To download the models and associated configuration files required to run
+applications in this repository, you may use the package-manager in bergamot
+python module.

 ```bash
 $ bergamot download # fetches available models